Valentino Bellucci: Life and career

-He died from a heart attack on 16 December 2021, at the age of 46.
+He died from a heart attack on 16 December 2021, at the age of 46 at the Torrette regional hospital in Ancona.

 Thought

 Bellucci developed the existential themes of mysticism, both in the Western philosophical and religious tradition and in the Vaishnava Bhakti one; in the essay “Lo yoga devozionale indiano” (The Indian devotional yoga) he explains the social importance of the spirituality as existential journey rather than as institutionalized dogma.
 From a sociological point of view his analysis focused on the origins of the ancient Vedic culture; in his essay about Varna he shows how the ills of modern society derive from the break with the great traditional civilizations; therefore the historical and epistemological paradigms have to be rethought in the light of the ancient wisdom.
 Furthermore, he investigated the origins of Christianity, inspired by the work of Mario Canciani, identifying lost lifestyles and teachings.
-Bellucci proposed a critical recovery of ancient civilizations whose knowledges have a considerable social and individual value.
+Bellucci proposed a critical recovery of ancient civilisations whose knowledges have a considerable social and individual value.
 His historical and sociological analyses led him to consider modernity as a mystification, a kind of collective self-deception that the society cultivates since the atheist and materialist Enlightenment; this mystification derives from an a priori rejection of the sacred, the divine, in order to follow the idols of technic and advanced capitalism.
-In this sense his investigation continued following in the footsteps of scholars as Jean Servier and Marcel de Corte.
+In this sense, his investigation continued following in the footsteps of scholars as Jean Servier and Marcel de Corte.